Secretary of State of Alabama

 The secretary of state of Alabama is one of the constitutional officers of the U.S. state of Alabama.
 The office actually predates the statehood of Alabama, dating back to the Alabama Territory.
 From 1819 to 1901, the secretary of state served a two-year term until the State Constitution was changed to set the term to four years.
 Up until 1868 the secretary of state was elected by the Alabama Legislature, but is now popularly elected.
 The terms and over 1,000 duties of the office are defined by Sections 114, 118, 132, and 134 of the Alabama Constitution and throughout the Code of Alabama.

 The secretary of state must be at least 25 years old, a U.S. citizen for at least seven years, an Alabama state resident for at least five years, and a registered voter.
 The secretary of state and governor are on the same election cycle, and may only serve two consecutive terms; to hold the office for more terms, the office must be vacated for at least one term.
 The governor may appoint a replacement secretary of state in the case of resignation or death.

+History

+The Alabama Territory maintained an office of territorial secretary beginning in 1818.
+In 1819, Alabama became a state, and the position of secretary of state became a legislatively-appointed office with the incumbent subject to a term of two years.
+In 1868, the office became popularly-elective.
+In 1901, Alabama adopted a new constitution which extended the term of office to four years.

+Duties and responsibilities

+The office of secretary of state maintains several official state records including copies of state laws, gubernatorial orders, and incorporations, and is responsible for authenticating official copies of some documents.
+They are the keeper of the Great Seal of the State of Alabama, which is used in the authentication process.
+The secretary is also ex officio "Chief State Elections Official" for all federal, state, special, and constitutional electoral contests.

 Organization

-The secretary of state's office is organized as follows:
+The secretary of state's office retains a staff of about 40 people.
+It is organized as follows: